 What cell voltage spread is "too much"?

 There is no single universal number, but rapidly widening spread near top-of-charge or under moderate load usually indicates setup or cell-quality issues that need investigation.
+Many installers watch for > 30–50 mV spread at end of charge as a yellow flag—manufacturer limits vary.

 Can I rebalance without special lab equipment?